Snitkin-Lab-Umich/nanofunQC/README.md

-# nanoQC
+# nanofunQC
-A quality control workflow implemented in Snakemake to assemble Nanopore (long read) data.
+A quality control workflow implemented in Snakemake to assemble Nanopore (long read) data for Candida auris.
+It is a modified version of nanoQC (https://github.com/Snitkin-Lab-Umich/nanoQC).

 ## Summary

-As part of the [Data Flow SOP](https://github.com/Snitkin-Lab-Umich/Data-Flow-SOP) in the [Snitkin lab](https://thesnitkinlab.com/index.php), this pipeline should be run on raw sequencing data as soon as it is available from [Plasmidsaurus](https://www.plasmidsaurus.com/). <!--sequencing core-->

-In short, it performs the following steps:
+This pipeline performs the following steps:

 - Runs [Filtlong](https://github.com/rrwick/Filtlong) to remove low quality reads and discards reads less than 1000 Bp.
 - Generates pre and post-Filtlong QC plots using [Nanoplot](https://github.com/wdecoster/NanoPlot).